Crown has 'failed' to protect fresh water, independent body needed - NZ Māori Council

 A Māori water rights claim wants to see the country's rivers and lakes treated as public goods instead of a "free lunch" to commercial interests.

-The Waitangi Tribunal is this week hearing the closing submissions into a claim over Māori rights to fresh water, following the a government decision in 2012 to put shares in state-owned power companies up for sale.
+The Waitangi Tribunal is this week hearing the closing submissions into a claim over Māori rights to fresh water, following the government decision in 2012 to put shares in state-owned power companies up for sale.

 Ownership of water - whether by Māori, nobody, or everybody - has been the focus of a debate around allocation and management issues.